ZeitgeberH/patchview/docs/installation.rst

     $ conda env create -f environment.yml

-then activate the enviroment and run:
+then activate the environment and run:

 .. code-block:: console